LashcaPieterse/Simplify/docs/airalo-sync-cron.md

    Use a stable production alias/custom domain, **not** a single deployment URL.

-4. Check debug output correctly:
+4. Check non-production debug output correctly:
    - The debug field `vercelUrl` comes from Vercel runtime (`VERCEL_URL`) and usually points to the backing deployment host.
    - It does **not** mean your GitHub secret is wrong as long as `AIRALO_SYNC_URL` targets your stable production domain.